hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![CCS Menu](/img/accesing-api-gateway-from-manage-menu.png "GreenLake Common Cloud Menu")

-The API Gateway provides the following operations:
+The API Gateway menu provides the following operations:

-1. Create and manage API client applications association to obtain:
+1. Create and manage API client credential association in order to obtain:

-   1. Instance ID of the DSCC at the particular region (Hexadecimals)
+   1. Instance ID of the DSCC at the particular region (Hexadecimals).
-   2. Client ID (Hexadecimals)
+   2. Client ID (Hexadecimals).
-   3. Client Secret (Hexadecimals)
+   3. Client Secret (Hexadecimals).
-   4. URL to the HPE GreenLake Console API end-point (string)
+   4. URL to the HPE GreenLake Console API end-point (string).
-   5. URL to the HPE DSCC API end-point (string)
+   5. URL to the HPE DSCC API end-point (string).
 2. Generate Access Token, change Client Secret, and delete Access Token.

 ![API Gateway](/img/api-gateway-block.png "DSCC API Gateway")

 ### Manage API Client Applications

-Each of the API client Applications Connection creates the relationship between the client and server (application).
-Click on the **Create Credentials** button to generate a client credential to generate the Access Token.
+Each instance of the API client credential represents the authorization relationship between the client application to the DSCC REST API end point.
+Click on the Create Credentials button to generate a client credential.
+Afterward the user can obtain the client secret and client secret, and used them to generate the access token.

 ![](/img/create-credentials-button.png)